 5: Savage Worlds.

 So help me Cthulhu I will get the whole team on board with how great that system is if it kills me.
+Fox in a Box Escape Rooms is an unforgettable experience and a good birthday party idea.

 So there you have it.
 I know I left out the usual “Go To More Cons” and “Guest Storytellers” because that’s well trodden ground by now.
 Obviously I’d love to walk into New York Comicon with a Press Badge like we’re a Big Deal but I think that’s true for anyone in the podcast game.
 So what would you like to see on this list?
 Let us know in the comments below!